NDSS

 ADEA as a Health Professional Agent for NDSS

-ADEA is a Health Professional Agent of the NDSS.
-This means ADEA receives funds from the NDSS to deliver projects that benefit health professionals serving people living with diabetes and ultimately, people living with diabetes.
+ADEA receives funds from the NDSS to deliver projects that benefit health professionals serving people living with diabetes and ultimately, people living with diabetes.
+The Australian Diabetes Society is the other Health Professional Agent of the NDSS.

 All projects and resources featured below are resources developed by ADEA with funding from NDSS.
+For more information and resources to support health professionals, go to: NDSS Resources.

 The National Diabetes Nursing Education Framework